 Choosing the correct law school resume format is very important for self-presentation.
 If you fail to provide what’s expected, you may lose a seat in the program.

-You probably know that there are three formats in resume writing which you can choose from.
+You probably know that there are three formats in resume writing which you can choose from or use a help of Skillhub resume writers.
 They are the following: